VincentWei/mg-tests/README.md

 # Test code for MiniGUI APIs.

-Since MiniGUI 3.4.0, we orgnize the test code of MiniGUI API in this repository.
+Since MiniGUI 3.4.0, we orgnize the test code of MiniGUI APIs in this repository.

 ## Prerequisites